Pinot Noir

 Reviews:

 98 - Jeb Dunnuck: "The medium red 2021 Pinot Noir Koosah Vineyard is outstanding and really in a great place, with notes of pristine ripe cherries, raspberries, preserved roses, and all the layers of the previous wines.
-It’s seamless on the palate, with plush, velvety tannins, clean, even acidity, and a lovely, tapered finish, which floats away ever so slowly.
+It is seamless on the palate, with plush, velvety tannins, clean, even acidity, and a lovely, tapered finish, which floats away ever so slowly.
 This is another outstanding wine from this site, which was purchased by Resonance (Jadot) in 2022.
 Drink it over the next 20 years."

 Our Tasting Notes: